Kanban Vs Scrum

 Using Kanban at the Right Time

 • When there is not much backlog of features, then go for Kanban straight as it is an unstructured process focusing on visualizing the work by breaking them into small chunks.
 No sprints and iteration but works towards incremental improvements.

 • When the work needs to pop up and not pulled, then this method which will help as it is supply based.

 • Every small discrete piece of work will rely on this method

 • No planning is required and a casual approach is looked for, then go with this framework.

-Likewise, let us also understand the kanban process.
+Likewise, let us also understand the Kanban process to decide between scrum board vs Kanban board..
 This process lies on the six underlying principles namely

 1. Work Visualization